On this page

 What is DS-157?

-Examine the official instructions carefully to ascertain their relevance to your specific circumstances.
+Examine the official instructions carefully to ensure they are relevant to your specific circumstances.

 Where can I get DS-157 and its instructions?